 Democracy and The Principle of Economic Inclusion Part One

-The question has been asked several times if democracy has a direct relationship with the pursuit of inclusive economic development.
-Let us start with a quote from Venezuela’s former President- Caldera
+The question of whether democracy has a direct relationship with the pursuit of inclusive economic development has been asked several times.
+Let us start with a quote from Venezuela's former President -Caldera.

-It is difficult to ask the people to sacrifice themselves for freedom and democracy when they think that freedom and democracy are incapable of giving them food to eat, of preventing the astronomical rise in the cost of subsistence, or of placing a definitive end to the terrible scourge of corruption that, in the eyes of the entire world, is eating away at the institutions of Venezuela with each passing day (p17)
+It is difficult to ask the people to sacrifice themselves for freedom and democracy when they think that freedom and democracy are incapable of giving them food to eat, preventing the astronomical rise in the cost of subsistence, or placing a definitive end to the terrible scourge of corruption that, in the eyes of the entire world, is eating away at the institutions of Venezuela with each passing day.

 What shall we do?
 First things first- what if we are not naming the problem adequately?
-Yes, it is a problem of democracy- the constitutional type (see *The Problems of Democracy*).
+Yes, it is a problem of democracy- the constitutional type (see A Difficult Moment for Democracy, There Is Hope Part 2).
 However, the convulsions that we are seeing have to do with consumption and accumulation patterns.
-There are protests there and there about the failure to run elections properly.
+There are protests here and there about the failure to conduct elections properly.
 However, most of the protests that we mapped (https://africacitizenshipindex.org) have to do with poverty, jobs, corruption, police brutality, and rarely about elections or broad democracy.
 Are these issues unrelated to democracy?
 Perhaps, instead of focusing on increasing authoritarianism- what if we asked ourselves, ‘What else is happening in these countries where democracy is failing?

 There was a brief hiatus- when China was growing at a breakneck speed.
 Many African countries benefited (in a limited way) due to China’s huge appetite for natural resources and agricultural products from Africa.
 However, China has since put brakes on its growth trajectory.
 Commodity prices have collapsed once again, and we are in an unprecedented economic crisis that is not only multifaceted but is taking place alongside and within the global economic crisis.
 The protests and civil unrests are back including military coups.
 Could this be an inflection point for both the economy and democracy here in Africa?